Harold Wilson famously said “A week is a long time in politics.”

-Like Barden, Michael Gibson is a SDP supporter who is willing to lend his support to Reform UK, as he lamented, “Socially conservative economic interventionists have no mainstream political home.”
+Michael Gibson is a SDP supporter who is willing to lend his support to Reform UK, as he lamented, “Socially conservative economic interventionists have no mainstream political home.”

 It’s worth remembering that the Brexit Party was often marked as a centrist party.
 Whilst their manifesto included hallmarks of the political right through promises to limit immigration and introduce a £10,000 tax-free allowance for small businesses, they also pledged to abolish interest rates on student tuition loans and to keeping the NHS a ‘publicly-owned, comprehensive service, free at the point of use’ with privatisation ruled out.

 Evie (Not her real name) was too young to vote in December’s election, but had given her support to Farage’s party at the time – and has recently renewed her subscription (Currently, Reform UK takes on registered supporters, not members).